vitiral/notes/haskell/README.md

 - Example: `(\x -> x x) (\x -> x x)`
 - Terms that diverge simply don't produce an answer/result and are not useful.

-Haskell is a typed lambda calculus with a log of surface-level decoration to make it easier for humans to write/read.
+Haskell is a typed lambda calculus with a lot of surface-level decoration to make it easier for humans to write/read.
 The meaning of Haskell programs is centered around **evaluating expressions** rather than **executing instructions**.